CoreLogic says CoStar's sweetened buyout offer needs improvement

 Earlier this week, CoStar raised its offer to buy CoreLogic by adding another $450 million to its original $6.9 billion all-stock proposal, hoping to seal a deal and triumph over another competing bid by private equity firms.

-Under the new proposal, CoreLogic shareholders would receive $6 per share in cash and 0.1019 shares of CoStar's common stock in exchange for each share of CoreLogic, totaling $90 per share.
+Under the new proposal, CoreLogic shareholders would receive $6 per share in cash and 0.1019 shares of CoStar's common stock in exchange for each share of CoreLogic, worth a total of $90 per share when it was unveiled on March 1.

+Since then, CoStar's shares have been in a downward spiral, weighing on the value of its bid.
+Its offer was worth $83.73 per share based on Tuesday's closing price.

 "$6 per share in cash does not meaningfully reduce CoreLogic shareholders' exposure to the concerning volatility of your stock," CoreLogic said in a letter addressed to CoStar on Thursday, adding the revised proposal represented a significantly lower implied total per share value than its previous offer.